m-kumaran/m-kumaran.github.io/2019-01-01-install-kotlin.md

 ---
-layout:     post
+layout:     page
-title:      Using thumbnails
+title:      Kotlin setup
-date:       2014-06-08 12:32:18
+date:       2019-01-01 00:00:00
-summary:    Using thumbnails in your Carte Noire articles.
+summary:    How to setup your mac for Kotlin development
-categories: jekyll
+categories: Kotlin
-thumbnail: jekyll
+thumbnail: cog
 tags:
- - thumbnails
- - carte noire
+ - kotlin
 ---

 Carte Noire is designed to start each article with an all-white image as a